 EMDR – A Healing Path for First Responders

 As I begin to work more with the first responder population, it feels like a good time to communicate some of my experiences and takeaways.
 These individuals are remarkable people who protect and serve our communities every day.
 They confront life-altering situations on a daily basis, from natural disasters to medical emergencies and everything in between.
-In turn, there is the fallout and effects from working in such an important but difficult field.
+In turn, there is the fallout and effects of working in such an important but difficult field.

 So, how do you cope when this job takes its toll on your mental health?
 Enter EMDR therapy, a treatment that’s helping our everyday protectors recover from the traumas they encounter while keeping us safe.